 Nina Agostine-Smith was a theater arts teacher at Waterbury Arts Magnet School.
 Nina's community involvement included Kyla’s Road to the Cure, Shakesperience Productions, the Seven Angels Theater HALO Awards and Autism Speaks.
 As part of her theater arts productions, she regularly developed and distributed study guides for fellow teachers, including lesson plans, text analysis and possible research opportunities for students, so that the production tied into current curriculum.

-2012: Vincent Balsamo, Kennedy High School
+2012: Vincent Balsamo, John F. Kennedy High School

 Vincent Balsamo was a math teacher at Kennedy High School and now serves as Principal of Wallace Middle School.
 He created the high school's first robotics team.
 Vincent encouraged his students to participate in their school community.
 He believes that all students want to feel accepted and capable and that it is important that he model positive skills.